Triglycerides vs. Ethyl Ester Omega-3s: How They're Different

 Triglycerides being processed for omega 3 supplements

 We lean on Cooper Clinic physicians who help formulate our products based on evidence and trends they see from the thousands of preventive exams they conduct each year, along with medical research.
-Combining the evidence and recommendations of Cooper Clinic physicians with recommendations from leading omega-3 researchers, including Bill Harris, PhD, we decided to change to fish oil in the triglyceride form from the previously used ethyl ester form.
+Combining the evidence and recommendations of Cooper Clinic physicians with those of leading omega-3 researchers, including Bill Harris, PhD, we decided to switch to fish oil in the triglyceride form from the previously used ethyl ester form.

-The following studies are part of the body of evidence demonstrating the triglyceride form of fish oil (omega-3) is better absorbed than the ethyl ester form.
+The following studies are part of the body of evidence demonstrating that the triglyceride form of fish oil (omega-3 fatty acids) is better absorbed than the ethyl ester form†.

 Study 1